Information Design With Large Language Models: Framing-Only Optimization

 \subsection{The Effect of Framing on Sender Utility}

-Next, we analyze how much the sender can improve their utility via manipulating framing with a given signaling scheme $\pi$.
-To build intuition for this section's result, we start with an example to demonstrate how much belief shift via framing could lead to meaningful improvement in the sender's utility -- is a substantial belief change necessary?
+Next, we analyze how much the sender can improve her utility via manipulating framing with a given signaling scheme $\pi$.
+To build intuition for this section's result, we start with an example to demonstrate how much a belief shift induced by framing can lead to a meaningful improvement in the sender's utility -- is a substantial belief change necessary?

 The following variant of the well-known prosecutor-judge example in \citet{kamenica2011bayesian} shows that the answer is \emph{No}, meaning that a small change in framing can significantly change the sender's utility.
 Specifically, consider a Bayesian persuasion setting where a defendant may be either \emph{innocent} or \emph{guilty} (two possible states of the world), and the judge (receiver) decides whether to \emph{acquit} or \emph{convict} the defendant, receiving utility $1$ for the just action and 0 otherwise.
 The prosecutor (sender) observes the defendant's true state and can signal accordingly to maximize their utility, which is $1$ for a conviction regardless of the state.
 Now suppose the prosecutor, when innocent, always recommends acquittal, and when guilty, recommends either action with probability $0.5$.
 If the prosecutor's prior belief over the states is $[0.67, 0.33]$ and the judge shares this belief (as is the case in Bayesian Persuasion), then the prosecutor achieves utility $0$.
-If, however, the prosecutor can use framing (style of argument/language) to slightly alter the judge's belief to $[\tfrac{2}{3}, \tfrac{1}{3}]$, then the prosecutor's utility under the same signaling scheme jumps to $0.66$!
+If, however, the prosecutor can use framing (style of argument/language) to slightly alter the judge's prior belief to $[\tfrac{2}{3}, \tfrac{1}{3}]$, then the prosecutor's utility under the same signaling scheme jumps to $0.66$!
 This is because the sender's utility as a function of the receiver's belief is not continuous for the given signaling scheme.
 This discontinuity highlights the power of leveraging framings: for a fixed signaling scheme, slightly altering the receiver's belief by framing can have a major impact on the receiver's action and hence the sender's utility.

 To formalize this, let $U_\pi(\mu)$ denote the sender's expected utility \eqref{eq:framing-only-optimization-objective} under fixed signaling scheme $\pi$ when the receiver's prior belief is $\mu$.
 In the prosecutor-judge instance, this function is discontinuous at $\mu = [\tfrac{2}{3}, \tfrac{1}{3}]$.
 We show below that such discontinuities occur in general instances almost surely for a large class of signaling schemes, specifically, schemes in which some signal $s$ is sent with positive probability at every state.
 In other words, schemes not satisfying this condition must be ``very revealing'': upon observing any signal $s$, the receiver can rule out at least some state(s) with full confidence.
 The proof of this result is in Appendix~\ref{proof:fixed-scheme-discontinuous}.